Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### Image

-In this solution, the image has been downloaded and saved in the directory `/App/wwwroot` (the `wwwroot` directory was also created).
+In this solution, we downloaded the image and saved it in the directory `/App/wwwroot` (we also created the `wwwroot` directory).
  Another option is to use an external URL for the image source.

 {{% expandbold "Add directory wwwroot and upload image in Designer" %}}